 Key to growing cardamom is the right substrate, which should be well-drained in a way that water should drain out easily, but the soil must remain moist constantly.
-By moist it doesn’t mean damp or waterlogged soil, the clay texture of the soil is also not recommended as it kills the plant.
+By moist it doesn’t mean damp or waterlogged soil, the clayey texture of the soil is also not recommended as it kills the plant.

 Cardamom grows in the rainforest.
 These areas mostly receive rainfall 200 days annually.
 So it is essential to keep the soil consistently moist, don’t let the soil to dry out ever.
 In summer or when the plant is setting fruits, increase watering.

 Harvesting and storage

 Usually, cardamom starts to bear fruit after the third year since planting.

 Fruit harvesting must be done manually.
 You can start collecting fruits when they begin to green, dry and easy to break.

 After harvesting, dry the pods for 6 – 7 days and store them in an airtight container in a cool, dry place, away from direct sunlight to be preserved for a long time.

 Pests and diseases

 It is generally not attacked by pests.
 However, some of the pests and diseases that attack it are:

 Cardamom mosaic virus: It is the most serious disease of cardamom.
 It is a viral disease transmitted by aphids.
 To prevent this disease keep your plant healthy and never let aphids infect it.

 Rhizomes rot: Its symptoms include chlorosis of leaves, lower leaves become yellowish, premature fruit drop and decay of the rhizomes also happens.
 It can be caused by high planting density that prevents aeration or by waterlogged soil.

 Other pests and diseases that might infect or attack it are cardamom thrips, capsule rot, and nematodes.

 If the leaf tips turn brown, you either have underwatered it, or humidity is low, to increase the humidity level spray the foliage.
 If overwatered, the roots begin to rot, and plant starts to wilt.

 Brown spots can occur on leaves if the plant is grown under too much sun.